TIY-Q2-ROR-CHS-2014/Miscellaneous/5-6-Student_Homework_Tracker.md

 As a student, when submitting homework, I should be able to fill out all necessary information as well as adding any links deemed necessary.
 I should be able to edit this homework as well if the instructor requests additional information.
 Once the homework is submitted, only the instructor should be able to change it's workflow state.

-When viewing the homework, there should be a comment stream.
-The student and instructor should be able to communicate with each other via this comment stream (very similar to GitHub pull requests).
+When viewing the homework assignment or a submission, there should be a comment stream.
+The student and instructor should be able to communicate with each other via this comment stream (very similar to GitHub pull requests) on the submission.
+All of the students for that cohort should be able to ask general questions about the assignment that all other students should be able to see.

 When a comment is created, an email needs to be sent to the opposite user.
-For example, when a student creates a comment, an email message needs to be send to the instructor.
-When an instructor creates a comment, an email needs to be sent to the student.
-The email needs to contain the content of the comment.
+For example, when a student creates a comment, an email message needs to be send to the instructor (if it's on a submission) or all of the other students (if it's on a homework assignment).
+When an instructor creates a comment, an email needs to be sent to the student (if it's on a submission) or all of the students (if it's on a homework assignment).
+The email needs to contain the content of the comment as well.

 Requirements:
 - User authentication